will-wenbo-work/WenboGo/README.md

 happy holiday
 # How to run
-1, make sure you have go envrionment in your local machine 2, download this package and cd to src
+1, make sure you have go envrionment in your local machine

+2, download this package and cd to src

 3, run 'go build'

 4, run './src'

+or you can open this project in vs code and hit f5 and start local debug
 # Open APIs
 1  POST: http://localhost:8080/event
 this api take yaml payload, here's an example payload: